Most migraine headaches are not caused by eyestrain. But it's still worth getting an eye exam, writes Michelle Rivas.

 A few years later, I was driving to my parents’ house when I realized that I couldn’t read the street signs in their neighborhood.
 The signs were small.
 But I couldn’t remember it being an issue before.

 Then I remembered THE migraine.
 Was this another symptom?

 I took some over-the-counter migraine medication and had a pleasant visit with my family.
 On the drive home, it was dark, and every red light had an aura around it.
 I was getting another migraine.
 It was in full swing by the time I made it home.

 Was it my vision?
 Or just the nature of migraine?
 They always impacted my sight.
 But my doctor never discussed vision as a possible cause for my migraines.

 I visited the optometrist a few days later and had my first comprehensive vision exam.
 I’d only ever taken reading tests or vision exams for sports physicals in elementary school.

 Turns out I needed glasses for astigmatism.
 This common condition prevents light from focusing on your retina properly.
 It makes your vision fuzzy and can lead to headaches.

 It seemed like such a simple solution to a problem that had plagued me for years.
 No wonder bright lights, computer screens, and low lighting bothered my eyes.
 My eyes were straining every moment!

 I’ve now been wearing glasses for a year.
 I haven’t had a migraine since.

-I still focus on my former migraine prevention tools like staying well hydrated, making sure I have a balanced diet, doing yoga to de-stress, and getting adequate sleep.
-But now migraines are no longer a weekly occurrence.
+I still focus on my former migraine prevention tools like staying hydrated, ensuring a balanced diet, doing yoga to de-stress, and getting adequate sleep.
+But now, migraines are no longer a weekly occurrence.
 I feel like I got my life back!